mvatanya/Jobly-UI/README.md

 ### Key learnings;

   * Design component hierarchies is very important skills in learning React
-  * Creating API helpers for centralizing AJAX calls
+  * Creating API helper for centralizing AJAX calls
+  * React Component Lifecycle
   * Authentication with JWTs which stored in local storage
   * Hydration - to not loose data when refreshing a page
   * Using parameterized queries to protect against SQL injection